-The first formal event was held on May 9, 1951, when the Society sent out invitations to members and potential members to view an exhibit of Italian handicrafts at the De Young Museum.
-This was followed, on July 22, 1951 with a concert at the De Young, which presented the Minetti Student Symphony Orchestra, directed by Giulio Minetti.
+The first formal event was held on May 9, 1951 – an exhibit of Italian handicrafts at the de Young Museum.
+This was followed by a concert featuring the Minetti Student Symphony Orchestra, directed by Giulio Minetti.

-Thus began a distinguished history of a unique organization.
+Thus began the distinguished history of this unique organization.
 Many wonderful events have been presented over the years, highlighting areas that make Italian culture unique: Art, Architecture, Music, Food and Literature.